easyCZ/SLIP-A-2015/report/filip.md

 #### Testing Results

-The results of phases one, two and three can be found in Appendices 2 through7.
-The best setting was found to be X HELP.
+The results of phases one, two and three can be found in Appendices 2 through 7.
 Elimination occured as described in *Figures 16*, *17*, *18* and *19*.

 <table>
   <tr>